livewire/livewire/docs/installation.md

 composer require livewire/livewire:^3.0@beta
 ```

-That's it—really.
+That's it — really.
 If you want more customization options, keep reading.
 Otherwise, you can jump right into using Livewire.

 ## Publishing the configuration file

-Livewire is "zero-config", meaning you can use it by following conventions without any additional configuration.
+Livewire is "zero-config", meaning you can use it by following conventions, without any additional configuration.
 However, if needed, you can publish and customize Livewire's configuration file by running the following Artisan command:

 ```shell
 php artisan livewire:publish --config